ECB experts: US tax law could erode Europe’s tax base

 FRANKFURT, Germany (AP) — Economists at the European Central Bank say that the U.S. corporate tax cut should lift the world’s largest economy in the short term but warn it could erode the tax base in European countries by intensifying global competition for lower rates.

-Their short article, released Monday and set to appear Thursday in the ECB’s regular economic bulletin, says that the cut in business taxes will provide a “significant fiscal stimulus” to growth in the U.S. and would be “positive in the short term.”
+In a short article released Monday, the ECB’s economists say that the cut in business taxes will provide a “significant fiscal stimulus” to growth in the U.S. in the short term.
 It warned that long-term effects were less clear, especially if the cut leads to larger U.S. budget deficits.
-And it said that such fiscal stimulus tends to have less effect during periods of growth than during recessions.
-Additionally, they said that much economic research indicates that government spending tends to provide more stimulus per dollar than an equivalent amount in tax cuts.

-Effects on the 19-country eurozone were “highly uncertain and complex” but could include tax base erosion if countries around the world compete by lowering their tax rates to attract businesses.
+Effects on the 19-country eurozone were “highly uncertain and complex” but could include an erosion of the tax base if countries around the world compete by lowering their tax rates to attract businesses.

 Most Read Stories